 At Beyond Your Brand, we wanted to get around that.
 Joomla provides a perfect platform for the 100 Club because of its advanced content management system and the ability to evolve and adapt in an efficient amount of time to the customer's requirements.
 Being on a monthly package gives you the benefits of working with us (the design and developer experts) at getting the very smallest page amendments to the more complicated additions added to your website at no extra cost.
 We stay on top of the latest Joomla versions and plugins in order to make sure your site is safe and always up to date.

-The important thing is that your website works for you, is looked after, secure, updated often and the work and service is worth your time and money whatever platform it's built on.
+The important thing is that your website works for you, is looked after, secure, updated often and the work and service are worth your time and money whatever platform it's built on.